It may be wet and windy outside, but that shouldn’t stop you from playing tennis.

-One of the biggest problems with playing tennis in the wind and rain is losing your grip on your racket so it’s important that you come prepared by keeping a dry towel in your bag so that you can dry your hands when needed.
+One of the biggest problems with playing tennis in the rain and wind is losing your grip on your racket so it’s important that you come prepared by keeping a dry towel in your bag so that you can dry your hands when needed.

 2. Use slice more often on your groundstrokes